How can we get pregnant faster and have a healthy baby?

-Many doctors now believe diet can improve your fertility, especially if you have certain ovulation issues.
+Many doctors now believe diet like the pro-fertility diet can improve your fertility, especially if you have certain ovulation issues.
 Eating a healthy diet can also reduce birth defects.
 The right diet can make a difference because the majority of women experiencing ovulatory dysfunction also suffer from undiagnosed or subclinical PCOS (polycystic ovary syndrome), a condition related to insulin resistance that also affects ovulation.

 Eat more monounsaturated fats (like olive oil) and less trans fats (like the kind found in many baked goods or fast foods).
 Increase intake of vegetable protein (like soy), while reducing animal protein (like red meat).
 Eat more high fiber, low-glycemic foods — like whole grains, vegetables, and some fruits, while reducing the intake of refined carbohydrates and sugars.
 Consume moderate amounts of high-fat dairy products — like ice cream, whole milk, and cheese.

 Smoking, drinking, and taking drugs increases miscarriages and pregnancy complications like premature deliveries.
 Review all medications you take, including over-the-counter and prescription medications, with your doctor.
 Most medications are safe, but there are some which can affect your pregnancy.
 Do not stop any medications that you need unless you discuss it with your doctor first.

 Check your health insurance coverage, review your options for maternity/paternity leave, and make a pregnancy and baby budget.